PedroCristo/README-TEST/TESTING.md

 # Testing
 Back to the [README](README.md)

+* Testing has taken place continuously throughout the development of the website.
+Each view was tested regularly.
+When the outcome produced was not as expected, debugging was undertaken at that point.

 ### Python Validation - PEP8
 * Python testing was done using the PEP8 Online to ensure there were no syntax errors in the project.
 All python files